 We base our waterproofing methods on proven methods that make sense for you and your home.
 Our waterproofing systems include a lifetime warranty that can be transferred to the next owner of the house should you choose to sell later.

 We'd love to meet with you to show you what we can do for you!
-For a free basement waterproofing quotes, call or e-mail us today!
-Each of our solutions includes an on-site visit, personal inspection, and written cost quote.
+For a free basement waterproofing estimates, call or e-mail us today!
+Each of our solutions includes an on-site visit, personal inspection, and written cost estimate.
 We'll also send you a copy of our full-color waterproofing book -- all at no obligation!

 Our network of locally owned and operated dealers are located throughout Canada and the United States.
 To schedule your free appointment, contact us today!